Monika-81/wanderlust-p5/README.md

 Underneath the description area is three counters showing the amounts of post the user have posted, how many profiles they are following and how many other users are following their profile.
 If the user is visiting the profile off another user, their is also a button displating the choice to follow or unfollow the user.

 Lastly, the profile owners posts are displayed below the profile information.
 So the user can access all of their own or a specific user's posts (not comments) from the profile page as well.
-If the user clicks on a post, they will be transported to the page of the post.
+If the user clicks on a post, they will be transported to the page of the post. (**User Story 4, 5 & 7**)
 <details>

 <br>